 No, me neither.
 However, we do all have to wear clothes, and for those of you like me who really can’t be bothered to make that kind of effort post-kids, this one’s for us.

 Secretly, I still want to look half decent.

 The other side of the coin is the indignity that is actually shopping for clothes on the high street.
 The noise.
 The people.
-The screeching fucking teenagers wrapping seriously inappropriate slogans across themselves.
+The screeching teenagers wrapping seriously inappropriate slogans across themselves.
 The heat.
-Those fuckers who cough near you.
-Those ultra-fuckers who smoke outside the shop doorway.
-The fucking price of everything.
-Rage.
+Those cretins who do the open-mouthed cough near you.
+The heathens who smoke just outside the shop doorway.
+The actual price of everything.